trustpoliticsfear/trustpoliticsfear.github.io/documentation.md

 - Frozen with snow.
 ~~~

+> - Hold fast to dreams
+> - For if dreams die
+> - Life is a broken-winged bird
+> - That cannot fly.
+> - Hold fast to dreams
+> - For when dreams go
+> - Life is a barren field
+> - Frozen with snow.
+{:.poetry}
 To indent specific lines we take advantage of a feature in kramdown that allows us to indicate classes for a line.
 This approach still allows the line to be readable while editing.

 ~~~ markdown